Combinatorics of Hurwitz degenerations and tropical realizability: Genus one results

+For the third claim, if $B = B'$, then $A \neq A'$, since otherwise $w$ and $v$ would share both endpoints, forming a cycle in $\Gamma$ and contradicting the assumption that $A$ is not a cycle vertex.

-Finally, for the statement about the lengths, notice that $w$ and $v$ have the same image under $\hat{F}$.
-The slope of $\hat{F}$ on $w$ is $1$, but it may be any integer $\geq 1$ on each edge $v$.
-The length of $w$ is therefore at least that of $v$. \end{proof}
+Finally, regarding lengths, note that $w$ and $v$ have the same image under $\hat F$.
+The slope of $\hat F$ on $w$ is $1$, while on edges of $v$ it may be any integer $\ge 1$.
+Therefore, the length of $w$ is at least that of $v$. \end{proof}

 We now prove necessity of the well-spacedness condition.

 \begin{theorem}[Necessity] Let $F\colon \Gamma\to\RR$ be a realizable balanced function on a tropical curve of genus $1$.
 Assume an open neighborhood of the cycle is contracted.
 Then $F$ is well-spaced. \end{theorem}